opentargets/platform-etl-backend/README.md

 # Open Targets Post-Pipeline ETL process

 OpenTargets ETL pipeline to process Pipeline output in order to obtain a new API shaped entities.
+For the file `platformDataBackend.sc`

+## platformDataBackend.sc

 ### Requirements